 Thermal stores are becoming increasingly common in domestic renewables heating technologies as a means of storing excess heat generated.

-They can be used with an individual renewable heating technology or to combine different renewable heating technologies.
+They are used with an individual renewable heating technology or combine different renewable heating technologies.
 Thermal stores can also be used as a renewables technology with a conventional boiler or immersion heater.

 Thermal stores have proved to work particularly well with wood-fuelled biomass boilers, heat pumps, wind energy and solar water heating systems.

 Please note when a solar water heating system is combined with a thermal store the system will not be eligible for domestic Renewable Heat Incentive (RHI) payments.
 This is because solar panels that are part of a system that also provides heat for a purpose other than domestic hot water are not eligible for the scheme.